 What you’re looking for is a deeply qualified individual determined to act in your interest.
 You want someone who has a deep understanding of tax law, insurance, loads of various financial products, retirement strategies, and so much more.
 And there are lots of them out there.
 But first, understand what a financial advisor’s role is in your financial life and how to choose the one that’s best qualified to help you meet your goals.Get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
 Invest as little as a dollar and we’ll build you a personalized investment portfolio to grow your wealth.

 What does a financial advisor do?

 The first thing a financial advisor does is listen and learn.
 And they want to learn a lot.
 Most financial advisors will send you a worksheet or questionnaire to get things started.
-It can be a long set of questions because they need to know as much as possible about your financial landscape (hopefully it’s a very green place).
+It can be a long set of questions, because they need to know as much as possible about your financial landscape (hopefully it’s a very green place).
 This includes your debts, your income, your tax situation, and any other factor that will affect your financial future.
 They need to uncover everything and shine a light on your finances so they know which tools to apply and how to apply them.
 Jon Needham, a Senior Director of Distribution at Wealthsimple explains this information empowers advisors to manage your finances so you're ready for whatever life throws at you in the future.